Menu

 • Instant TypeScript execution — tsgo compiles your .ts files and Node 24 runs them in seconds, with full type-checking.

-• Full TypeScript syntax highlighting, type-aware autocompletion, and tsgo diagnostics — the same editor engine that powers VS Code.
+• Full TypeScript syntax highlighting, type-aware autocompletion, and tsgo diagnostics, powered by the same editor engine as VS Code.

-• Stdin input supported — feed lines to process.stdin from the playground's input box, so typed readline interfaces and async stdin iterators work the same as running ts-node script.ts locally.
-No install — no tsc, no ts-node, no tsconfig.json.
+• Stdin input is supported.
+Lines feed process.stdin, so typed readline interfaces and async stdin iterators behave the same as running ts-node script.ts locally.
+No tsc, ts-node, or tsconfig.json to scaffold on your end.

-• TypeScript 5.3 with tsgo (the native Go-powered TS compiler), ts-node and @types/node — get full type-checking plus ES2022 runtime support.
+• TypeScript 5.3 with tsgo (the native Go-powered TS compiler), ts-node, and @types/node — full type-checking plus ES2022 runtime support.

 What you can build in the TypeScript playground